rajanphadnis/ChicanoParkHistoryApp/README.md

 - High priority

-  - Provide Offline support to the user in the event the user has no internet connection (semi-complete)
+  - ✔Provide Offline support to the user in the event the user has no internet connection (as much as possible)✔
     - Why: To stay true to our goal of accessibility
     - Difficulty and Feasibility: Medium-difficulty.
 Feasible.
 Using caching and pre-written text, the ability to display information on each mural even when the user is not connected to WiFi, which increases accessibility
   - ✔Have the user use their camera (Image Recognition) to capture, identify and pull up info for a specific mural (complete)✔